WillBoyer/data-analytics-power-bi-report356/README.md

 A back button to return to the Stores Map page was created using Insert > Elements > Buttons > Back.

 #### Store Region Card
+This card shows the region location of the store selected on the Stores Map page.

 #### Performance Gauges
+Two performance gauges display the Profit YTD vs. Profit Goal and Revenue YTD vs. Revenue Goal for the selected store.
+These have been set to use Profit/Revenue YTD as the Value, and Profit/Revenue Goal as the Target.

 #### Bar Chart
+A bar chart showing the Total Orders at the selected store, divided by Product Category, was created by selecting "Stacked Column Chart" from the "Build" pane.
+X-axis was set to "Category" from the "Products" table, and Y-axis was set to the Total Orders measure.

 #### Top 5 Products
+A table of the Top 5 products by Profit YTD was created in the same manner as the Top 20 Customers table from the Customer Detail page.

 ### Tooltip Page
 A tooltip page was created, to display the Profit YTD vs. Profit Goal when mousing-over any store.
 This was achieved by clicking "+" at the bottom of the Power BI Desktop window, then selecting Page Information > Page type > Tooltip in the Format pane.